Sealing the Cybertruck Vault

 Low-ohm resistors to jump pins 33 & 36 on each PSU.
 Enables the power supplies to run without a motherboard.

 Check Price on AmazonInternet anywhere.
-Mount options for interior glass or exterior roof.
+Mount options for interior glass or exterior roof, plus the power cable that actually works.

 ⓘ Glass Compatibility